flashcordon/big-history/Mystères-physique.md

 provides a strong new test of the basic hot big bang framework (9).
 Moreover, this test can now be performed in a new way, namely through the use of the CMB baryon density as an input to the BBN calculation, which outputs predictions for each light-element abundance.
 Each of these predictions can then be directly compared with light-element observations (10).
-The result is that deuterium shows spectacular agreement between BBN+CMB predictions and high-redshift observations, and 4 He shows good agreement.
-However, on the basis of the first-year WMAP
-- data, 7 Li shows a discrepancy of a factor of two to three, which represents a 2–3-σ disagreement between observations and theory (11–14).
-This disagreement has worsened over time; it now stands at a factor of three to four in abundance, or 4–5 σ .
-This disagreement is known as the lithium problem.
 - The cosmic production of light nuclides is the result of weak and nuclear reactions in the context of an expanding, cooling universe.
 So-called standard BBN refers to the scenario for light-element production, which marries the Standard Model of particle physics with the CDM (standard cold